-Kwikset Kevo 2nd Generation has a unique design compared to other smart locks.
+Kwikset Kevo 2nd Generation has a unique design compared to others of the best smart locks.
 Kevo's security and convenience features are good but lack the quality of other smart door locks we tested.
-This is an affordable lock, costing around $165, which is slightly cheaper than the industry average of $175.
-You can still buy the first version of the lock for around $135, but it's not nearly as good.

 When we tested the Kwikset Kevo 2nd Generation, it was better than the previous version in a couple ways.
 Notably, there's now an auto-lock option, which helps make the lock more secure.
 The lock was also more responsive to commands sent by the mobile app.
 Unfortunately, you won't find a key fob in the box as with the first version.
 It still works with a fob, but you can expect to spend up to $25 to get one.

 Kwikset Kevo 2nd Generation: How it performed

 The Kwikset Kevo's potential to improve security is one of the lowest in our comparison: 68 percent.
 This can be attributed to the lack of any alarm functions and that Kevo 2 doesn't track when someone uses a physical key.
 While this doesn't mean Kevo won't improve the security of your home, this ANSI/BHMA Grade 2 rated lock is not as robust as some other locks we tested, particularly Schlage Connect and August Smart Lock.

 Kevo's mobile app makes the lock easy to use because it's very simple.
 While the app allows you to invite guests, it doesn't give you much control over the lock's settings.
 This means you need to remove the cover on the Kevo's interior escutcheon to toggle settings such as auto-lock and touch-to-lock.